skmin-lab/unixmd/docs/source/keywords/qm/dftbplus.rst

    The other is ``read``, which reads charges.bin file generated from previous step.
    If ``guess_file`` exists, then charges.bin file is used as initial guess at t = 0.0 s.

-.. note:: For ``cell_length`` variable, it reads a list variable consisted of 9 elements, which correspond to cell lattice vectors.
+.. note:: For ``cell_length`` variable, it reads a list variable consisted of 9 float elements, which correspond to cell lattice vectors.
+Similarly ``k_point`` variable reads a list consisted of 3 integer elements, which correspond to number of k points.

 +-------------------+------------------------------------------------+---------------------+
 | Keywords          | Work                                           | Default             |